 || Low Light.
 Ordinary Camera.
 No Effects ||

 Fine brush strokes with multi colored artistic effects.
 Shades overlapping and cutting through.
 Grey, black, ash, purple, blue, majenta, voilet, pink, orange, yellow…and many more complexly interwoven hues.
 Delicately adjusted color tones complimentary to one another.
 Fresh color tints and I was gradually hypnotized.
 It was all happening; little breezy, low tide, moving clouds – blink and a new picturesque scenery is ready to view.

 18th April was declared by UNESCO as the ‘International Day for Monuments and Sites’ in 1983.
 Also know as the ‘World Heritage Day’, the aim of UNESCO is to create public awareness about the monuments and sites and the necessity to conserve, protect and restore them.
 It is not limited to the sites listed by UNESCO but concerns all cultural heritage monuments, places and landscapes of international, national and local significance.

-The Aarey trail is one of the best destinations to cycle in the city of Mumbai.
-The tiny village is often called as the ‘Aarey Milk Colony’.
+The Aarey trail is one of the best place to cycle in the city of Mumbai.
+The tiny village is often called as ‘Aarey Milk Colony’.
 Milk plants with innumerable cattle’s grazing in the open fields has given a natural identity to this place.
-The area has a dense green cover and makes it one of the most preferred places for morning activities after the adjacent Sanjay Gandhi National Park.
+The area has a dense green cover and makes it one of the most preferred places for morning activities; identical to Sanjay Gandhi National Park.
 A popular choice for fitness enthusiast and nature lovers, Aarey also attracts visitors because of Filmcity and Chota Kashmir (Chota means small).